 Petting Your HedgehogAlways pet your hedgehog from front to back in the direction of the quills.
 If your hedgehog is frightened, the quills will be lifted and sharp.
 Let your hedgehog relax before attempting to pet him/her.
 Some hedgehogs don’t like being petted until they are completely comfortable with their owner.
 Respect your hedgehog’s wishes and don’t try to pet them if they’re uncomfortable.

 3. Bonding Through PlayTo bond with your hedgehog through play, find a hedgehog safe room and let your hedgehog run around while you sit on the floor.
 Don’t attempt to touch your hedgehog, just watch.
 Let your hedgehog get to know you in its own way.
 That also means letting it climb all over you if it wants.
 When your hedgehog is relaxed, its quills will be down and it won’t get scared every time you move.
 You can then put your hand several inches away from your hedgehog and let it come you and sniff it and maybe even climb on to it.
-Some hedgehogs might be annoyed by something in the environment, like a certain color (maybe a yellow shirt).
-Notice the small behaviors of your hedgehog to ensure s/he is completely comfortable.

 4. Bonding Through SoundLike other animals, hedgehogs can get used to your voice.
 Talk to your hedgehog whenever s/he is in your lap.
 Talking to your hedgehog during enjoyable activities such as bathing and cuddling will help your hedgehog associate your voice with enjoyment.
 Hedgehogs are very sensitive to sound and are scared of loud noises.
 To get your hedgehog used to the normal house noises, try having a radio on constantly next to them when you are out.
 Music is soothing to hedgehogs; you can turn music on next to your hedgehog.
 But remember not to keep the volume too high.
 If your hedgehog is used to silence, the normal house noises, such as the sound of dishes in the kitchen or the sound of a closing door, can be frightening.
 Keeping a radio on is a great solution.
 Introduce new sounds gradually; too many new sounds can overwhelm your hedgehog.